unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 ---
 group: guide
-title: Working with syntax trees in TypeScript
+title: Typing syntax trees with TypeScript
-description: Guide that shows how to traverse, update, and create syntax trees in TypeScript
+description: Guide shows how to use types packages to work with syntax trees
 author: Christian Murphy
 authorGithub: ChristianMurphy
 tags:
   - typescript
+  - unist
+  - mdast
+  - hast
+  - xast
 published: 2020-06-09
-modified: 2020-06-09
+modified: 2020-06-11
 ---

 ## Working with syntax trees in TypeScript